 We are happy to receive applications until the extended deadline of October 15, 2016.
 You can find the application information here:

 Please note that Partners in the Park and Fall (2017) Honors Semesters scholarship applications must submitted by March 15, 2017.

 Minority Scholarship Information

 NRHC members can submit NRHC Conference Scholarship requests on a first-come-first served basis.
-Up to fifteen scholarships can be awarded each year.
-The deadline for the 2016 scholarship application is January 24, 2016.
+Up to fifteen scholarships can be awarded each year to students presenting at the NRHC Conference.

 Scholarships for: Partners in the Park, Honors Semesters and Winterterm Experiences

 1. Eligible Expenses: Scholarships are for registration fees or tuition only.

 2. Individual Award Maximum: The maximum scholarship per student per experience is $600.